Pear shape, apple shape, do you have to compare your body shape to a fruit?

-As an apple-shaped woman, your defining proportion is your waist is your largest measurement.
-Your shoulders and your bust are also are wider than your hips.
+As an apple-shaped woman, your defining proportion is your bust is your largest measurement.
+Your shoulders and your waist are also are wider than your hips.
 Similar to an inverted triangle shaped woman, your torso makes a V shape, but your waist is wider.

 You are blessed with slender, shapely, gorgeous legs, particularly your calves.
 Your arms are also slim.
 Your overall musculature tends to be curvy and soft, except you’re your calves, which tend to be well-defined.

 As a woman with an apple body shape, you usually have a flat bottom, and your bust size can vary from full to very full and shapely.
 When you gain weight it shows up primarily in your midsection while your limbs remain quit slim.

 When shopping for clothes, you typically wear a larger size up top and a smaller size on bottom, unless you need to accommodate for your waist size.